Filing for FAA Waiver

 Class 2 High Power Rockets

-The new Class 2 rocket category covers high power rockets with up to 40,960 N-s total impulse.
-While the old rules prohibited flying unmanned rockets into controlled airspace the new rules do not.
-The new rules do however require prior authorization before launching.
+The Class 2 rocket category covers high power rockets with up to 40,960 N-s total impulse.
+The rules require prior authorization before launching.
 This is part of the operating limitations at 14 CFR 101.25.

 Operating limitations for Class 2 High Power Rockets.